amizar1/ISQA3420/UseCase.md

 # Use case 02

-#v Title: Apply new policy to the software package
+## Title: Apply new policy to the software package

 Primary Actor: Corporate Manager